 Even if you don’t consider yourself a sporty person, you must take at least a small hike in Cinque Terre.
 The network of footpaths that crisscrosses the region was painstakingly made by locals before the trains and highway were constructed.
 Today, it has been developed into the area’s main attraction.
 The coastal path links all five villages (hikeable in about six hours), but if that’s too much of a commitment, there are options.
 The first stretch of the hike is the most famous part of the coastal path.
 It takes just 20 minutes and is known as the Via dell’Amore.
 Sections of this quick hike tunnel under overhanging rocks and jut out to the breathtaking Ligurian Sea.
 A moderate option is hiking from Monterosso al Mare to Vernazza.
 This two-hour hike starts with a steep set of stairs, then evens out over streams and past wineries, until the decline into the stunning village of Vernazza.

-With a few exceptions, you won't find a swimming pool in Cinque Terre.
-The vertical villages simply don't have the space, and chilly winters make them impractical for much of the year.
-The good news is that Monterosso al Mare has two swimmable beaches, and there are ladders leading from the rocks into the water on points up and down the coast.
-Note that swimming is at your own risk, so exercise caution.
+With a few exceptions, you won’t find a swimming pool in Cinque Terre.
+The vertical villages simply don’t have the space, and chilly winters make them impractical for much of the year.
+The good news is that Monterosso al Mare has two swimmable beaches, but more on that later.

 There’s a perfect photo op almost everywhere you look in Cinque Terre.
 Whether you want a selfie in front of the candy-colored buildings, a video of waves crashing against the cliffs, or a shot posing with a slice of seafood pizza, this is definitely a trip that will blow up your Instagram feed.
 That’s why you need to pack a portable charger for your phone, as well as an adapter for charging electronics in the hotel room.